02 December 2024

 Matthew 1.1-17.

-Christ Jesus has two different genealogies.
-I dealt with it elsewhere, so if the contradiction (or “difficulty,” as Christians prefer to call biblical contradictions) makes you anxious, go read that piece.
-Today I just want to look at the genealogy in Matthew, ’cause the author of that gospel decided to begin with it, ’cause he considered it important.
+Two different genealogies.
+And they don’t line up.
+If that contradiction (or “bible difficulty,” as many Christians prefer to call it) makes you anxious, relax; I wrote about it elsewhere, so go read that piece.
+Today I just wanna look at the genealogy in Matthew.
+The author of that gospel decided to begin with it, ’cause he considered it important.
 And away we go.

 Matthew 1.1 KWL

-The book of genesis of King Jesus, son of David, son of Abraham.
+The book of the genesis of King Jesus,

-Other translations are gonna have “Christ Jesus” or “Messiah Jesus.”
+Other translations have “Christ Jesus” or “Messiah Jesus.”
 Mostly because they’re going for literalness; the Greek word is Χριστοῦ/Hristú, “Christ,” which itself is a translation of מָשׁיִחַ/Mašíakh, “Messiah.”
-But a literal translation isn’t always the best one.
+It literally meant “anointed [person],” so if you really wanna be literal, it should be “Jesus the Anointed One” every single time it says “Christ Jesus.”

-Culturally, to first-century Israelis, Hristós doesn’t merely mean “an anointed guy.”
-It means king.
-It’s a title of the king of Israel—who was, if everything had gone as it shoulda, anointed by the LORD to rule his people, same as Samuel ben Elkanah had anointed Saul ben Kish and David ben Jesse.
-We Christians claim Jesus was anointed by God, same as those guys, to rule Israel.
+We Christians claim Jesus was anointed by the LORD, same as those guys, to rule Israel.
 And the world.
-So Christ isn’t merely Jesus’s last name, nor does it signify he’s a religious guru.
+He’s the king of Israel, but not just the king of Israel.
+So “Christ” means king.
+It’s not Jesus’s last name; he’s not the son of Joseph and Mary Christ.
+Nor is it a religious title; it doesn’t mean he’s a religious guru.
 It means he’s our king.
-Our only king; human kings are usurpers and false Christs, and every last one of them has got to go.
+Our only king.
+Human kings are usurpers and false Christs, and every last one of them has got to go.
 Even the nice ones.
-Especially the ones who claim they’ve come in Christ’s name.
+Especially the ones who claim they come in Jesus’s name.

-Yeah, there was a lot of nationalism and racism wrapped up in Pharisee ideas about Messiah.
+Yeah, there was a lot of racism wrapped up in Pharisee ideas about Messiah.
 Unfortunately that’s still true in popular interpretations about Jesus’s second coming.
 But I digress.
 Distorted perspectives aside, “King” is still the best interpretation of Hristú.

 Jesus’s ancestors.